tmiland/freshrss-invidious/README.md

-# FreshRSS - invidious video extension
+# FreshRSS - Invidious video extension

 This FreshRSS extension allows you to directly watch Invidios videos from within subscribed channel feeds.